mandy8055/manuj8055.github.io/_posts/2023/April/2023-04-15-for-of-for-each.md

 > Can you give an example how will convert an enumerable property to not enumerable one?

-n JavaScript, properties that are defined with `Object.defineProperty` method with `enumerable: false` flag or those that are defined on the prototype chain of an object with enumerable: false are not enumerable.
+In JavaScript, properties that are defined with `Object.defineProperty` method with `enumerable: false` flag or those that are defined on the prototype chain of an object with enumerable: false are not enumerable.

 ```js
 const obj = {